-Dorset lags behind the rest of the country for sustainable construction.
+Dorset lags behind the rest of the country in it’s approach to sustainable construction.

-Local policy is unambitious, unenforced and falls far short of the authorities stated aims.
+Local policy has been labelled unambitious, unenforced and falling far short of the authorities stated aims.

 The government’s Committee on Climate Change (CCC) warned in February that the UK’s legally binding climate targets “will not be met without the near-complete elimination of greenhouse gas emissions from UK buildings”.